-Standing desks have been all the craze in office furniture for almost 5 years now.
+Standing desks have been all the craze in office furniture for almost a decade now.
 In that time, there have been a lot of new designs, added features and cost reductions making product selection better than ever.
-Some of the most important knowledge I’ve gained over the years is in regards to the drawbacks using a standing only desk.
-This article will highlight the biggest problems to using a standing only desk and offer some suggestions to help with your transition to a standing desk.
+Some of the most important knowledge I’ve gained over the years is in regards to the drawbacks of using a standing only desk.
+This article will highlight the biggest problems with using a standing only desk and I will offer some suggestions to help you with your transition to a standing desk.

 Full Disclaimer: We are an office furniture dealer and sell some of the products we review.
 To learn more about the products we sell, our review process and why you can trust us, please visit: Why we’re different.
 Who is BTOD.com and The Breakroom Blog?

 The #1 problem with a standing only desk is the risk to one’s health if the desk is not used correctly.
 In our article titled, “4 Reasons Standing Only Desks Are Bad for Your Health” we review the negative health effects a standing desk can have and offer tips to help avoid these problems.
 We will not be repeating all of the information here because it would be rather long and redundant, but make sure to check out the article for more information on the health risks associated with standing desks.

-Solution: We recommend using a desk with multiple height adjustments so that you can go from sitting to standing throughout the day.
-This will greatly reduce the health factors associated with both prolonged sitting and prolonged standing.
+We recommend using an adjustable height standing desk, so that you can go from sitting to standing throughout the day.
+This will greatly reduce the health risks associated with both prolonged sitting and prolonged standing.

-Due to the commitment needed along with the painful aspects of switching to a standing desk, most standing desk users do not follow through with standing.
+Due to the commitment needed, along with some potential uncomfortable aspects of switching to a standing desk, many standing desk users do not follow through with standing.
 Studies performed by Alan Hedge at Cornell University, show that the use of sit-stand workstations rapidly declines after about a month and most users revert back to sitting.

 A standing only desk is not versatile due to the fixed nature of the height.
 The proper ergonomic standing height varies for each user depending on their height.
 A standing only desk purchased for someone who is 6’0” will not be suitable for someone that is any other height than 6’0”.
 A product like this is not a good option for shared work areas.
 A standing only desk can also create somewhat of an awkward work environment if some users are constantly standing next to others that remain seated.

-Solution: For shared work areas, we recommend an electric sit to stand desk.
+For shared work areas, we recommend an electric adjustable sit to stand desk.
 This will allow fast and easy height adjustment with the push of a button for whichever user is at the desk.
 If an electric adjustable desk is not in the budget, then we would recommend going with a standing desk converter.
 A standing desk converter is a product that goes on top of an already existing desk and allows for multiple height adjustments.
-We recommend the following adjustable desks:

-Standing desks have proven to be a very popular product in today’s world of office furniture, yet there are many drawbacks to the standing only desk.
-If used correctly, many of the negative aspects can be negated or reduced; however standing only desks are very limited in their functionality and usage compared to sit-stand and standard height office desks.
+Standing desks have proven to be a very popular product in today’s world of office furniture, yet there are many drawbacks to the standing only desk options.
+If used correctly, many of the negative aspects can be negated or reduced; however standing only desks are very limited in their functionality and usage compared to sit-stand desks.